riyaadh-abrahams/WebAfricaProject/README.md

 ## Running the back-end
 - Open up the Asp .Net Core solution.
 - Set the Startup Project to be `WebAfricaProject.Web.Host`
-- Set the connection string to a clean database.
+- Set the connection string to an empty database.
+This is set in `WebAfricaProject.Web.Host/appsettings.json`
 - In the package manager console, set `WebAfricaProject.EntityFrameworkCore` as the Default project
 - Enter `update-database` to run the migrations.
 - Start the server